 Men's Interview Attire

-Here are examples of interview outfits for men.
+The best interview outfits for men in the corporate world tend to be conservative.
 Men should always default to wearing a suit.
 All clothes should fit well and be free of stains.

-- Suit in a solid color such as navy, black, or dark grey
+- Suit in a solid color such as navy, black, or dark gray

 - Leather belt